Jul 03, 2020

 - While we have excellent drinking water, Edmonton is known to have moderately hard water.
 Mineral deposits can build up and cause plumbing problems, as well as shorten the lifespan of your hot water tank and humidifier.
 It is also hard on your clothes and skin.

-- You can learn about how a water softener can eliminate your hard water problems here.
+- Learn more about how a water softener can eliminate your hard water problems.

 When you experience water pressure issues that you cannot fix yourself, contact the professional plumbers at Always Plumbing & Heating to take this daunting task off your hands.
 We would be happy to conduct a thorough whole-home plumbing inspection to locate any existing problems, as well as recommendations to prevent issues in the future.
 At Always Plumbing our customers come first which is why all of our work is backed up with the “Always Plumbing & Heating Fixed Right or It’s Free” Guarantee.
 We do Upfront StraightForward Pricing® which means you will never get a surprise bill or extra costs tacked on to your final invoice.
 All pricing is discussed and agreed upon before work even begins.